Form design requirements

-- Searching – When a user performs an “online” search (that is, a search that is run against data in Finance and Operations instead of locally cached data), the search won't match against display methods, because the Filtering framework in Finance and Operations doesn't support searches against data methods.
+- Searching – When a user performs an “online” search (that is, a search that is run against data in the web client instead of locally cached data), the search won't match against display methods, because the Filtering framework in the web client doesn't support searches against data methods.
 However, when a user does a search against locally cached data, the search will match against display methods, provided that the records have been cached on the device.

-- Offline – If a user creates or updates data while his or her device isn’t connected to the Finance and Operations server, temporary records are created in the local cache.
-Because these temporary records haven't yet been processed in Finance and Operations, if the records have any fields that are automatically populated or defaults by server-side business logic, these fields will remain empty until the records have been synced with Finance and Operations.
+- Offline – If a user creates or updates data while his or her device isn’t connected to the server, temporary records are created in the local cache.
+Because these temporary records haven't yet been processed in the web client, if the records have any fields that are automatically populated or defaults by server-side business logic, these fields will remain empty until the records have been synced with the web client.
 Display methods fall into this category of fields that will be empty for a temporary record.

 Designing for offline

-Unlike the Finance and Operations web client, which is highly connected to the Finance and Operations server and maintains an open user session that has open forms on the server, the mobile app creates user sessions (and opens forms) only in short bursts while the app is being synced with the server (via data read for pages, or via data write/update for actions).
-If there are no actions to sync with the server, and if the local data cache is up to date, the mobile app won't communicate with the Finance and Operations server as a user navigates around the app (unless the user triggers an explicit pull-to-refresh).
+Unlike the web client, which is highly connected to the server and maintains an open user session that has open forms on the server, the mobile app creates user sessions (and opens forms) only in short bursts while the app is being synced with the server (via data read for pages, or via data write/update for actions).
+If there are no actions to sync with the server, and if the local data cache is up to date, the mobile app won't communicate with the server as a user navigates around the app (unless the user triggers an explicit pull-to-refresh).
 It's important that you keep this data flow pattern in mind while you design pages and actions in the mobile app.
-You should not expect Finance and Operations form logic to run every time that a page is loaded or an action is started.
+You should not expect form logic to run every time that a page is loaded or an action is started.
 You should also never expect form logic to run while a user is completing an action.
-Form logic is run only when the action is being synced with the Finance and Operations server.
+Form logic is run only when the action is being synced with the server.
 The following list describes the only times when you should expect Form logic to run.
-Finance and Operations form logic runs right before a page is opened on the mobile app for the first time.
+Form logic runs right before a page is opened on the mobile app for the first time.

-- When a user first opens a page, the mobile app reaches out to Finance and Operations and opens the associated forms.
+- When a user first opens a page, the mobile app reaches out to the web client and opens the associated forms.
 During this process, logic such as form init and data source init is all run in the usual manner.

 - The mobile app framework reads the required data directly from the controls on the forms and sends the data back to the mobile app.